13 things you didn't know about Christianity Explored Ministries

 Our other resources, Life Explored, Discipleship Explored and youth and children editions (Epic Explorers, CY and SOUL) have helped many to love, live and tell the good news of Jesus.

-We are just a few days away from publishing a collection of eleven testimonies to help you in your evangelism.
+A collection of eleven testimonies to help you in your evangelism.

 7. Our evangelistic website, christianityexplored.org, gets over 70,000 visitors per year